Improve Antibiotic Use

 The following resources can help payers, state officials, and providers to implement high-opportunity interventions aimed at improving antibiotic use.
 Does your state/program have resources to share?
 Send an email to firstname.lastname@example.org.

-See also CDC’s state-based antibiotic use improvement program web page.
+See also CDC’s antibiotic prescribing and use web page.

 - Healthcare and Infection Control Gateway – Resource center offers tools for state health agencies on controlling and responding to infectious disease risks in healthcare settings, including a wide range of national and state-level resources.
 (Association of State and Territorial Health Officials)